 Juliana is special — a rare albino bat who lives with her brother in a secret cave in Spain.
 But Juliana is unhappy.
 She doesn’t seem to fit in with her bat colony.
 Not only does she look different, she does everything differently.
 Far-fetched plans and crazy ideas, that’s her!
 One day, she feels a strange vibration coming from outside the cave.
 What is it?
 She senses danger but no one will listen.
 Juliana sets off to investigate and is drawn into an adventure that takes her far beyond the safety of her cave.
 Will she survive?
 Can she use her special abilities to save her colony from destruction?Juliana is an easy Spanish reader under 100 unique words plus a few that are similar in both Spanish and English.

-Since the book just came out this year, I have not found much online in regards to information from teachers who have used the novel previously yet.
+Since the book just came out this year, I have not found much online in regard to information from teachers who have used the novel previously.
 Have you read it?
-I would love to add your review or resources you had used to go with it!
+I would love to add your review or the resources you used to go with it!

 - Libro lunes – Como Salir de la Zona de Amigos